Chris-Saputr/NPM-Package-Analyzer/README.md

 3. Build and start the container by entering `docker compose up --build`

 4. Open up a web browser of your choice, and enter `http://localhost:8080/`

+## Key Design Choices
+I choose to use React + Vite for simplicity, fast builds, and reliability.
+Vite is a JS bundler, which could be run on most browser by transforming the React JSX code into raw HTML, CSS, and JavaScript files.
+I choose to use NGINX for speed, efficiency, and flexibility.
+While NGINX doest support directory level configurations, it helps increases the site performances.
+Especially since we only have singular web page.